 Tessar is probably the lens design most produced ever.
 Introduced in 1902, it was created by Paul Rudolph, from Carl Zeiss.
 The construction concept has found applications from large format down to Minox size.
 Lenses using Tessar’s design reached the order of millions of units and equipped all kinds of cameras.
 Until today, the same basic design can be found in lenses used in smart phones.
 Maybe you have a Tessar and just don’t know it.

 Tessar, named after the Greek word τέσσερα, téssera, that means four, for four glasses, has two air-spaced elements in front of the diaphragm.
-Those are very weak in power and their role is related help in reducing aberration.
+Those are very weak in power and their role is related to helping in aberrations reduction.
 The rear glasses are cemented and are the ones with convergence power to form image.
-Maybe foreseeing a bright future for this new lens, from 1906 onwards, Carl Zeiss adopted a company logo that was designed after the Tessar rear doublet.
+Maybe foreseeing the bright future for this new lens, from 1906 onwards, Carl Zeiss adopted a company logo designed after the Tessar rear doublet.

 The virtue of this lens is that it has a relatively simple construction and delivers a very sharp image throughout the film plane even in the lower range of f stops.
 Being simple and with few air/glass surfaces it gives less opportunities for flare.
 That was important as lens coating was not yet available.
 In practical terms it could compete with other Anastigmats, far more expensive, and yet satisfy the most demanding photographers.